Personal tools

 NOTE: In order to properly display, it is necessary to have backing store enabled for the Xserver.

-In addition we have had reports that gifsicle, http://www.lcdf.org/gifsicle/ is another unix-based tool that works well for creating animations from a set of gif images.
-No doubt there are other simlilar tools.
+One such tool is gifsicle, http://www.lcdf.org/gifsicle/ free unix-based software that works well for creating animations from a set of gif images.
+No doubt there are other similar tools.
 The procedure for creating a set of Ferret gif images would be the same; see the documentation of gifsicle or other tools for how to use them to create the animation.

 1. Make your gif files with a Ferret command like: